Loss on ignition: Safety

-Other Uses
+Other uses

-The cement industry uses the LOI method by heating up a cement sample to 900-1000° Celsius, and it is heated until the mass of the sample stabilizes.
-Once the mass has stabilized the mass lost due to LOI is determined.
-This is usually done to determine the high water content in the cement or carbonation as these reduce the quality of cement.
-High losses are usually due to poor storage conditions of cement or manipulation of cement quality by suppliers.
-This ensures that the cement used in a site is of the correct composition to meet safety protocols and requirements of customers.
+The cement industry uses the LOI method by heating a cement sample to 900-1000 °C until the mass of the sample stabilizes.
+Once the mass stabilizes, the mass loss due to LOI is determined.
+This is usually done to assess the high water content in the cement or carbonation, as these factors diminish the quality of cement.
+High losses are generally attributed to poor cement storage conditions or manipulation of cement quality by suppliers.
+This practice ensures that the cement used on a site adheres to the correct composition, meeting safety protocols and customer requirements.